Politics

 On April 16, 2021, the Mexican Senate approved an amendment enforcing Mexicans to provide personal data in order to use a mobile phone number.

-The registry would contain information about the users’ identity such as their address or nationality.
-But the decree also mentions a more controversial requirement: “biometric data of the user“.
+The registry would contain information about the users’ identities, such as their address or nationality.
+But the decree also mentions a more controversial requirement: Biometric data of the user.

 The text doesn’t specify which biometrics should be collected.
-The biometric unique identifiers could include fingerprint, palm veins, face recognition, or even DNA.
-The companies may eventually “exchange information with the competent authorities” in the matter of security and justice related to criminal activities.
+The unique biometric identifiers could include fingerprints, palm veins, face recognition, or even DNA.
+The companies may eventually “exchange information with the competent authorities” regarding security and justice related to criminal activities.

 So, in order to use a mobile phone, a Mexican may now need to give fingerprints before calling a relative, although it is not yet defined how telecom service providers would collect and transmit such data.